 Read On How Your Doctors Online Diagnosed Charlotte With Vestibular Papillomatosis!

-I am Charlotte, and I recently developed round bumps on my vaginal area.
+I am Charlotte, and recently developed round bumps on my vaginal area.
 I never knew that a condition known as vestibular papillomatosis existed.
 Since I had a new partner with whom I had recently become sexually active.
 My biggest fear was that I had caught an STD.

 I signed up on Your Doctors Online platform to seek guidance!